 Prospective students should review the program's Admission Requirements page for all information related to admission criteria, as well as Monmouth University's Graduate Admission site.

 Candidates for admission should have completed the prerequisite courses within 10 years prior to submitting their application.
 If the candidate completed their course work more than 10 years ago and is currently working as a U.S. licensed health professional, they can ask the Admission Committee for a waiver.
 The Committee may grant a waiver for some courses, but the candidate may be asked to repeat some science prerequisites.

-The anticipated enrollment for the class starting Fall 2015 is 25 students.
-We anticipate enrolling 30 students in Fall 2016.
-We will maintain a maximum of 30 students for each class.
+We are enrolling 30 students in Fall 2016.
+We will maintain a maximum of 30 students for each subsequent class.

 Candidates are invited to apply if they have not completed all prerequisite courses.
 However, if an applicant is missing two or more requirements, their application will be placed on hold.
 In addition, applicants with missing prerequisites must state how they plan to complete the remaining requirements.

 All requirements must be completed by June 30 prior to matriculation into the program.
 If the candidate is offered a seat in the program but fails to complete all admission requirements by June 30, the offer of admission will be withdrawn.